isc-projects/bind9/doc/arm/reference.rst

    Block
       :ref:`Blocks <configuration_blocks>` are containers for :term:`statements
-      <statement>` which either have common functionality - for example,
+      <Statement>` which either have common functionality - for example,
       the definition of a cryptographic key in a :namedconf:ref:`key` block - or which define the scope of the statement - for example, a statement which appears in a :namedconf:ref:`zone` block has scope only for that zone.